cjschmank/AcademicWebsite/content/authors/admin/_index.md

 ---
 # Display name
-title: Christopher J. Schmank
+title: Christopher J. Schmank, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Statistics Consultant and Instructor/Assistant Professor
+role: Assistant Professor and Statistics Consultant

 # Organizations/Affiliations to show in About widget
 organizations: